 A Flex-Fuel Vehicle, or FFV, is specifically designed to operate on any ethanol blend up to 85% ethanol, gasoline – or any mix of the two.
 Special onboard diagnostics "read" the fuel blend, enabling the driver to fuel with E85 or gasoline in any combination from a single tank.
 The computer system adjusts fuel injection and ignition timing to compensate for different fuels.

 To determine if your vehicle is E85 compatible look inside the fuel door for a decal indicating "E85" or "ethanol fuel" may be used.
 The vehicle identification number (VIN) will also indicate an FFV system.
 Automakers often use yellow fuel caps and external badging to educate customers and dealership salespeople about E85 and FFVs.

 Can a vehicle be converted to use E85?

 FFVs produced by original equipment manufacturers carry the same warranties as gasoline-only vehicles.
 They are specifically built to use E85 in accordance with all safety and environmental laws.
-Numerous conversion kits are available on the Internet; however, by early 2013, the U.S. Environmental Protection Agency (EPA) had certified conversion kits for only eight vehicle models.
+Numerous conversion kits are available on the Internet; however, the U.S. Environmental Protection Agency (EPA) has certified conversion kits for only eight vehicle models.
 Technically, improperly converting a gasoline-only vehicle is a violation of federal law.
 The rules are intended to protect consumers, the environment and public safety.

 What is the range of an FFV?